shin5ok/sample-grpc-app-with-spanner/README.md

 gcloud auth application-default login
 ```
 2. Install spanner-cli.
-If you don't have 'go', you need to install the latest one.
+If you don't have 'go' yet, you need to install the latest one.
 https://go.dev/doc/install
 ```
 go install github.com/cloudspannerecosystem/spanner-cli@latest